Figma Plugin

 - Complex vector shapes — boolean operations, masks, and intricate vectors fall back to PNG export rather than being decomposed into components.

-We are tracking these as the next set of plugin investments.
 If you hit a missing case, let us know which one matters most so we can prioritize.

 Troubleshooting